Your vehicle may be one of the most expensive items you buy.

-You probably frequently use most of your cars features like windshield wipers, headlights and your parking brake, but you might not think to use some obscure features.
+You probably frequently use most of the features of your car like windshield wipers, headlights, and your parking brake, but you might not think to use some obscure features.
 Especially if it's a seasonal feature.

 The best example of this tip is occasionally using your car’s air conditioning during the winter.

 A low or discharged battery can prevent your car from starting.
-If your car is having issues starting, one of the easiest things to check on is your battery.
+If your car is having issues starting, one of the simplest things to check on is your battery.

 DrivingTips.org explains that even a battery labeled as “maintenance free” could have corrosion build up.
-They also explain some of the best ways to clean a battery and to help prevent corrosion.
+They also describe some of the best ways to clean a battery and to help prevent corrosion.

-Car batteries are fairly expensive and can run anywhere from $75 to a few hundred dollars.
+Car batteries are relatively expensive and can run anywhere from $75 to a few hundred dollars.